 Vaccines are one of the great public health advances of the 20th century, and prevent hundreds of thousands of illnesses in the US every year.
 Vaccines protect both the person vaccinated and those around them from serious diseases, a concept known as herd immunity.
 Herd immunity protects other members of the community, such as babies too young to be vaccinated or those who cannot receive immunizations because of a medical condition.

 Revised Religious Exemption Requirement from MA Department of Public Health

-As a reminder, to address concerns about religious exemptions to vaccines and ensure that the student body is best protected from vaccine preventable disease, beginning in the fall of 2017 religious exemptions to vaccination must be renewed annually, like medical exemptions.
+As a reminder, to address concerns about religious exemptions to vaccines and ensure that the student body is best protected from vaccine preventable disease, per DPH requirements, beginning in the fall of 2017 religious exemptions to vaccination must be renewed annually, like medical exemptions.